 An invocation object MAY contain a property named responseFiles whose value is an array of fileLocation objects (§3.3), each of which represents a response file specified on the tool's command line.

-A SARIF producer MAY embed the contents of a response file in the SARIF log file by mentioning the response file in run.files (§3.11.11), and providing a value for the file.contents property (§3.16.8).
+A SARIF producer MAY embed the contents of a response file in the SARIF log file by mentioning the response file in run.files (§3.11.11), and providing a value for file.contents (§3.16.8).

 EXAMPLE: